armbian/documentation/docs/Developer-Guide_Extensions-Hooks.md

 > *run before customize-image.sh*

-This hook is called after `customize-image-host.sh` is called, but before the overlay is mounted.
-It thus can be used for the same purposes as `customize-image-host.sh`.
+This hook is called after `customize-image.sh` is called, but before the overlay is mounted.
+It thus can be used for the same purposes as `customize-image.sh`.

 Also known as (for backwards compatibility only):